raspberrypilearning/getting-started-crumble/en/step_6.md

 When the 'run' button is pressed, the motor will spin.
 When the red 'stop' square is pressed the program ends and the motor will stop.

+Tip: Sticking something on the end of the motor shaft makes it much easier to tell when the motor is spinning.

 --- /print-only ---

 --- /task ---